 Nothing in this section shall limit public access to data made public by section 13.82.

-A court services agency may release private or confidential data on an active case involving assessment or investigation of actions that are defined as sexual abuse, physical abuse, or neglect under section 626.556 to a local welfare agency if:
+A court services agency may release private or confidential data on an active case involving assessment or investigation of actions that are defined as sexual abuse, physical abuse, or neglect under chapter 260E to a local welfare agency if:

 (1) the local welfare agency has an active case involving a common client or clients who are the subject of the data; and